changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 # Lesson
-Talking to servers part 2 - Forms
+Talking to servers part 2 - Forms & Sending User input to server

 # Prior Homework assessment

 # Lesson objectives
-- Understand difference between GET and Post
+- Understand difference between GET and Post Requests
 - Understand forms
-- Understand at least 2 different ways to send data form Client to Server  (e.g. using a html Form and no js, form + formdata, post request with data)
+- Understand at least 2 different ways to send user input from Client to Server  (e.g. using a html Form and no js, form + formdata, post request with data)
 - Understand why should not use GET to update data on server (Use Post instead)